webdev522/backtest-portfolio/docker/mariadb/README.md

 ```
 docker exec -it mariadb_db_1 bash
 mysql -u root -p
-create database velofolio;
+create database backtest;
-grant all privileges on velofolio.* TO 'velofolio'@'%' identified by 'VELOFOLIOISGOOD!';
+grant all privileges on backtest.* TO 'backtest'@'%' identified by 'BACKTESTISGOOD!';
 flush privileges;
 ```